-Students will understand the interdisciplinary relationship that exists between science, math, technology, literature, and the role they have in participating fully in the technology that exists today.
+Students will understand the interdisciplinary relationship that exists between science, math, technology, literature, and the creation of music, art and graphic design.
 Students will have an understanding of the careers and career potential associated within these areas and activities.
 The work is project based; the focus is on the technical applications of the programs that are used.
 Artistic talent is not required.
+This class is modeled on College level learning and expectations; it provides a great introduction for students to see how the college environment works.